 The estimation of a demand system with all consumption categories is impossible, as the number of parameters to be estimated increases exponentially with product groups.
-Therefore, we aggregate the household expenditure categories into the following ones: 1) Food and Alcohol; 2) Housing and Clothing; 3) Health and Education; 4) Transport and Communication and 5) Recreational and other.
+Therefore, we aggregate the household expenditure categories into the following ones: 1) Food; 2) Transportation; 3) Hotels and Restaurants; 4) Other products and services.
+The selection of these categories is motivated by the fact that they constitute the main consumption segments of poor households in Lebanon.